Journalism & Mass Communications Broadcasting

 If students take an 18-hour minor and a 15-hour minor, they may complete one more 3-hour course in either area to satisfy the 36-hour requirement.

 Courses may count simultaneously toward two minors or concentrations only after 36 hours have been completed.

 In no case will CoJMC courses count toward a concentration or a minor.
 Only grades of C or better will count toward concentrations, minors or second majors.

-NOTE: Students who choose an outside major of 24-35 hours will complete the Specializations requirement by taking the balance of the 36 hours from the major department or by taking a separate 12-hour concentration.
+Students who complete an inter-college major in the College of Arts & Sciences of 24-35 hours will complete the specializations requirement by taking the balance of the 36 hours from the major department or by taking a separate 12-hour concentration.
 Students completing an arts and sciences major will additionally need to complete the arts and sciences distribution requirements.

 Group 4—Languages—Classical and Modern: 0-6 or 10 hours

 A student who has completed the fourth-year level of one foreign language in high school is exempt from the languages requirement.
 All foreign language courses as well as American Sign Language courses will count also in Group 2.
 Language courses at the 100 level or those numbered 201, 202 or 210 do not apply to Group 3 concentrations.
 Language course numbered 203, 204, or 300 and higher will apply to Group 3 concentrations.

 1. Regular four-semester sequence: 101, 102, 201, and 202 (5, 5, 3, 3 hours for a total of 16)